International Fora

 The ASEAN Economic Ministers endorsed the establishment of the ASEAN Experts Group on Competition (AEGC) in August 2007 as a platform to look into CPL issues in ASEAN.
 The AEGC is an official body comprising representatives from the competition authorities and agencies responsible for competition policy and law in AMSs.
 It oversees cooperation activities relating to competition policy and law in ASEAN as well as implementation of measures under the AEC Blueprint.
 CCCS represents Singapore at the AEGC and has been an active contributor to the various initiatives and activities at the AEGC.

 Handbook on Competition Policy and Law in ASEAN for Business Work Group – which developed a handbook targeted at non-competition experts and the business community to give them a basic understanding of CPL across AMSs.
 This will particularly benefit businesses with existing operations in AMSs as well as businesses which intend to expand their operations to ASEAN countries.
-The Handbook (https://asean-competition.org/read-publication-handbook-on-competition-policy-and-law-in-asean-for-business-2019) was updated in 2019 to take into consideration the latest CPL developments and policies in the various AMSs.
+Last updated in 2019, AEGC is current updating the Handbook (https://asean-competition.org/read-publication-handbook-on-competition-policy-and-law-in-asean-for-business-2019) to take into consideration the latest CPL developments and policies in the various AMSs.

 Toolkit on Competition Compliance in ASEAN – CCCS led the development of a toolkit to facilitate competition compliance by businesses operating in ASEAN and to provide guidance to ASEAN Member States on promoting business compliance with competition law.
 The toolkit can be accessed here.